mahangm/hawk/README.md

 ### To Do

-This is a work in progress and lots of things are missing.
+This is a work in progress and I don't have enough time and man power so lots of things are missing.

 - Overall optimization for CPU and GPU.
 - Order independent transparency.
 Color blending is buggy right now.